elemental/Elemental/doc/source/core/dist_matrix.rst

       Many of the following routines are only valid for complex datatypes.

-   .. cpp:function:: typename RealBase<T>::type GetReal( int i, int j ) const
+   .. cpp:function:: typename Base<T>::type GetRealPart( int i, int j ) const

       Return the real part of the ``(i,j)`` entry of the global matrix.
 This operation is collective.

-   .. cpp:function:: typename RealBase<T>::type GetImag( int i, int j ) const
+   .. cpp:function:: typename Base<T>::type GetImagPart( int i, int j ) const

       Return the imaginary part of the ``(i,j)`` entry of the global matrix.
       This operation is collective.

-   .. cpp:function:: void SetReal( int i, int j, typename RealBase<T>::type alpha )
+   .. cpp:function:: void SetRealPart( int i, int j, typename Base<T>::type alpha )

       Set the real part of the ``(i,j)`` entry of the global matrix to :math:`\alpha`.

-   .. cpp:function:: void SetImag( int i, int j, typename RealBase<T>::type alpha )
+   .. cpp:function:: void SetImagPart( int i, int j, typename Base<T>::type alpha )

       Set the imaginary part of the ``(i,j)`` entry of the global matrix to :math:`\alpha`.

-   .. cpp:function:: void UpdateReal( int i, int j, typename RealBase<T>::type alpha )
+   .. cpp:function:: void UpdateRealPart( int i, int j, typename Base<T>::type alpha )

       Add :math:`\alpha` to the real part of the ``(i,j)`` entry of the global matrix.

-   .. cpp:function:: void UpdateImag( int i, int j, typename RealBase<T>::type alpha )
+   .. cpp:function:: void UpdateImagPart( int i, int j, typename Base<T>::type alpha )

       Add :math:`\alpha` to the imaginary part of the ``(i,j)`` entry of the global matrix.

-   .. cpp:function:: typename RealBase<T>::type GetRealLocal( int iLocal, int jLocal ) const
+   .. cpp:function:: typename Base<T>::type GetRealPartLocal( int iLocal, int jLocal ) const

       Return the real part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: typename RealBase<T>::type GetImagLocal( int iLocal, int jLocal ) const
+   .. cpp:function:: typename Base<T>::type GetLocalImagPart( int iLocal, int jLocal ) const

       Return the imaginary part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void SetRealLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void SetLocalRealPart( int iLocal, int jLocal, typename Base<T>::type alpha )

       Set the real part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void SetImagLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void SetLocalImagPart( int iLocal, int jLocal, typename Base<T>::type alpha )

       Set the imaginary part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void UpdateRealLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void UpdateRealPartLocal( int iLocal, int jLocal, typename Base<T>::type alpha )

       Add :math:`\alpha` to the real part of the ``(iLocal,jLocal)`` entry of our local matrix.

-   .. cpp:function:: void UpdateImagLocal( int iLocal, int jLocal, typename RealBase<T>::type alpha )
+   .. cpp:function:: void UpdateLocalImagPart( int iLocal, int jLocal, typename Base<T>::type alpha )

       Add :math:`\alpha` to the imaginary part of the ``(iLocal,jLocal)`` entry of our local matrix.